Rabbits have large eyes on the side of their heads, but I wanted to find out how well they see.

 Can Rabbits See Close Distances?

 Rabbits have a blind spot under their chin and in front of their nose.
-As the eyes are placed on the sides of the head, about 30 degrees of their field of vision overlaps, with 10 degrees in front of them being the blind spot.
+As the eyes are placed on the head’s sides, about 30 degrees of their field of vision overlaps, with 10 degrees in front of them being the blind spot.

 The blind spot is approximately 10 degrees in front of their nose.
 This leads to minimal three-dimensional sight for the rabbit.
 The rabbit uses a similar system to birds called parallax to determine the distance of an object.

 This involves bobbing their head up and down while looking at the distant object.
 The closer the object is, the more it moves.
 This is also called eye scanning.

-As the rabbit does not see very well in three dimensions, the world is very two-dimensional to them.
-The rabbit would not know at first look if a fox was 100 yards away or 10 yards away.
+As the rabbit does not see very well in three dimensions, the world is very two-dimensional.
+The rabbit would not know at a first look if a fox was 100 yards away or 10 yards away.
 The world to the rabbit is almost like looking at the screen you are reading this on.

 If you place a treat in front of your rabbits’ nose, then it will not be able to see it, but it will use its smell and taste to find it and what it is.
 Rabbits have sensitive lips and mouths and very sophisticated taste buds to select their food.
 Their whiskers and sense of smell also help to choose the correct food.
 Now you know why your rabbit is looking at you funny.

 Are Rabbits Color Blind?

-The eyes of a rabbit hold more rods than cones; reaching 300,000 per square mm compared to 18,000 cones per square mm.
+A rabbit’s eyes hold more rods than cones, reaching 300,000 per square mm compared to 18,000 cones per square mm.

 The cones are not sensitive to red light; however, they are sensitive to green and blue.
 Most of the retina is made up of sensitive green cones, but there are also areas where there are just blue cones.

 While they can tell blue and green apart, other colors are seen as grey by the rabbit.